-Upon closing of the acquisition of DKI, the Company's previous credit agreement (the "old revolving credit facility") was refinanced and replaced by a \$650 million amended and restated credit agreement (the "new revolving credit facility").
+Upon closing of the acquisition of DKI, the Company's prior credit agreement (the "prior revolving credit facility") was refinanced and replaced by a \$650 million amended and restated credit agreement (the "new revolving credit facility").
 Amounts available under the new revolving credit facility are subject to borrowing base formulas and over advances as specified in the new revolving credit facility agreement.
 Borrowings bear interest, at the Company's option, at LIBOR plus a margin of 1.25% to 1.75% or an alternate base rate (defined as the greatest of (i) the "prime rate" of JPMorgan Chase Bank, N.A. from time to time, (ii) the federal funds rate plus 0.5% or (iii) the LIBOR rate for a borrowing with an interest period of one month) plus a margin of 0.25% to 0.75%, with the applicable margin determined based on the availability under the new revolving credit facility agreement.
-The new revolving credit facility has a five year term ending December 1, 2021.
-In addition to paying interest on any outstanding borrowings under the new revolving credit facility, the Company is required to pay a commitment fee to the lenders under the credit agreement with respect to the unutilized commitments.
+As of July 31, 2017, interest under the new revolving credit facility interest on any outstanding borrowings under the new revolving credit facility, the Company is required to pay a commitment fee to the lenders under the credit agreement with respect to the unutilized commitments.
 The commitment fee accrues at a rate equal to 0.25% per annum on the average daily amount of the unutilized available commitment.

-As of April 30, 2017, the Company had \$120.0 million of borrowings outstanding under the new revolving credit facility all of which are classified as long term liabilities.
-As of April 30, 2017, there were outstanding trade and standby letters of credit amounting to \$9.7 million and \$3.4 million, respectively.
+As of July 31, 2017, the Company had \$194.0 million of borrowings outstanding under the new revolving credit facility all of which are classified as long-term liabilities.
+As of July 31, 2017, there were outstanding trade and standby letters of credit amounting to \$13.3 million and \$3.4 million, respectively.